Independent Editorial Research · Updated April 2026

 Evaluation

-• NetSuite: Strong match — multi‑subsidiary consolidation, FX, and revenue recognition under one roof; widely recommended for mid‑sized SaaS groups with international expansion.
+• NetSuite: Strong match — multi-subsidiary consolidation, FX, and revenue recognition under one roof.

-• Sage Intacct: Valid option if operations are simple and parent expects to stay under ~15 entities; widely used among SaaS and service organisations.
+• Sage Intacct: Valid option if operations are simple and parent expects to stay under ~15 entities.

-• Dynamics 365 / Acumatica: Less natural fits unless Microsoft stack or specific operational needs dominate.
+• Others: Dynamics 365 / Acumatica are less natural fits unless Microsoft stack or specific operational needs dominate.

 Scenario 2: 12-entity regional distribution group